SecureChainAI/Hackathon-AI-Web3-Security/README.md

 - Second Place: [Prize details]
 - Third Place: [Prize details]

-Additional prizes, such as honourable mentions or special category awards, may be announced during the Hackathon.
+Additional prizes, such as honorable mentions or special category awards, may be announced during the Hackathon.

-## Mentors and Judges
+## Mentors and Judges 👥⚖️

 Experienced mentors and judges specializing in Web3 security, blockchain, and AI will be available to provide guidance and support throughout the Hackathon.
 They will offer assistance, answer questions, and evaluate the submitted projects.

-## Schedule
+## Schedule ⏰

 The Hackathon-AI-Web3-Security will follow the following schedule: